 Yes.
 Visit the Alexa Privacy Settings page, and select Manage How Your Data Improves Alexa.
 You can use the toggle to opt-in or opt-out of having voice recordings used to help develop new features, and to opt-in or opt-out of having messages used to help improve transcription accuracy.

-No. Mute can only be turned on by pressing the button on the device.
+No. Mute can only be turned on and off by pressing the button on the device.

 Smart speakers are designed to be communal and placed in a common area.
 Speaking out loud means that others can also hear what’s being asked.
 Also, as voice recordings from commands are captured in the account owner’s Alexa app, they can be reviewed at any time.
 This is unlike a 1-to-1 screen based device, where, for example a typed or voice query into Google can happen in private.
 Also, Alexa has an explicit filter for Amazon Music, and other services that allow filtering, to be enabled in the Alexa App.

 Yes, we believe that certain Alexa app settings work best for the classroom environment, and our recommendations are available here.